 CDTFA SALES TAX AUDITS

-The CDTFA conducts sales tax audits generally in three-year intervals, at the time a permit or license is closed out, or in connection with an audit of another permit or license held by the taxpayer or feepayer.
-Sales Tax Audits may also be initiated as a result of information that the CDTFA has received from outside sources.
+The CDTFA conducts sales tax audits generally in three-year intervals, at the time a permit or license is closed out, or in connection with an audit of another permit or license held by the taxpayer.
+A CDTFA sales tax audit may also be initiated as a result of information that the CDTFA has received from outside sources.
 If you have been selected for a sales tax audit, you will receive a notice in the mail.
 The notice will indicate who the auditor is and what tax periods are subject to the audit.